beverlydevera/task1_vueapp/README.md

 # Vueapp

-An app developed using Vuejs as a practice for Vuejs component relations and integration of CSS.
+An app developed using Vuejs as a demonstration of Vuejs component relations and integration of CSS.

 ## Project setup
 ```